 Important Dates for the Adny family

 This web page shows only a small excerpt of our Adny research.
-Another 239 words (17 lines of text) covering the years 1116 and 1237 are included under the topic Early Adny History in all our PDF Extended History products and printed products wherever possible.
+Another 120 words (9 lines of text) covering the years 1116 and 1237 are included under the topic Early Adny History in all our PDF Extended History products and printed products wherever possible.

 Adny Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Hodenet, Hignett, Hignet, Hodnet, Hodnett, Hodenett, Hodinett, Hodinutt, Hodinut, Hodinott, Hodinot, Hoddenett, Hoddinet, Hoddinutt and many more.

 Early Notables of the Adny family (pre 1700)

 More information is included under the topic Early Adny Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Adny family to Ireland

 Some of the Adny family moved to Ireland, but this topic is not covered in this excerpt.

 Another 104 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.